Regular Division of the Plane VI

 Woodcut in red.

 This tessellation introduces a pattern that Escher found satisfying.
 Earlier, he was unsure about how to show that a tessellation can fill an infinite plane and simultaneously have logical boundaries.
 A number of his works had tessellations cut off mid-figure at the page’s edge (Sky and Water I for instance) or fade into grayness at the edges (Encounter), and others had artificial boundaries, such as the paper’s edge in Reptiles.
 But the lizards get impossibly small, creating a distinct boundary defined by the limitations of the woodcutting tools, and at the same time, still represent infinity.
-The observer intuitively knows that they keep shrinking in size forever.
+The observer intuitively knows that they keep shrinking in size forever yet the edge of the art is a crisp line.
 Variations of this same technique are used in the woodcuts Smaller and Smaller and the four Circle Limit prints.

 9 1/2 x 7 1/8”